 Can a doula perform simple medical services (cervical checks etc.)?

-No. A doula is there for the emotional and physical comfort support of the mother.
-The mother's caregiver(s) - nurse/birth assistant and doctor/midwife - are responsible for the health and well-being of the mother and baby throughout her pregnancy and her delivery and are the ones who will be handling all medical tests, exams and procedures.
+No. A doula is there for the emotional and physical comfort support of the birthing person.
+The perinatal caregiver(s) - nurse/birth assistant and doctor/midwife - are responsible for the health and well-being of the parent and baby throughout the pregnancy and delivery and are the ones who will be handling all medical tests, exams and procedures.

 I am planning on getting an epidural during the birth of my child.
 Can I still benefit from hiring a birth doula?

 YES.
-Birth doulas have training to assist and support mothers and their partners regardless of whether or not you are planning on an unmedicated birth, plan to use narcotics and/or an epidural for pain relief, will be having an induction, are having a planned cesarean section or anything in between!
+Birth doulas have training to assist and support people in labor regardless of whether or not they are planning on an unmedicated birth, plan to use narcotics and/or an epidural for pain relief, will be having an induction, are having a planned cesarean section or anything in between!
 Doulas are there to support you and your decisions for your birth, whatever those may be.

 For those of you considering an epidural, having a birth doula to support you can be an invaluable asset in the delivery room.
-Most caregivers require that a mother be in her active stage of labor (4-5cm dilated) before receiving an epidural or a spinal.
+Most caregivers require that a person be in their active stage of labor (4-5cm dilated) before receiving an epidural or a spinal.

 I am having a planned cesarean section.
 Can I still benefit from hiring a doula?

-Prior to your cesarian, your doula will meet with you just like they would with any other mother and discuss your wishes for the birth of your child.
+Prior to your cesarian, your doula will meet with you and discuss your wishes for the birth of your child.
 They may help provide resources and information about different "gentle" cesarean practices that you can then discuss with your obstetrician, or help you organize a birth plan highlighting your wishes for what should happen to the baby after delivery (do you want the baby placed immediately on your chest skin-to-skin or handed to your partner as soon as possible?).
 Once you are in the recovery room, your doula can stay by your side while your partner stays with your baby in the nursery or they can assist with holding the baby while you nurse or bottle feed them for the first time.